 The Ladies' Auxiliary of the Presbyterian Church will give a fair in the Masonic Temple on May 9.
-The follow-Sarkisian, fancy work; Mrs. Val Hattemer, refreshment Mrs. Charles W. Johnson, pure food; Mrs. J. A. Binghapprons; Mrs. Ritie Backus, miscellaneous; Mrs. I. W. Backus and Mrs. James McGill, things for children; Mrs. A. E. Kretschmer, house dresses and millinery and Mrs. F. A. Dede, candy.
+The following members will have charge of the booths: Mrs. D. M. Sarkisian, fancy work; Mrs. Val Hattemer, refreshment; Mrs. Charles W. Johnson, pure food; Mrs. J. A. Bingham, aprons; Mrs. Ritie Backus, miscellaneous; Mrs. I. W. Backus and Mrs. James McGill, things for children; Mrs. A. F. Kretschmer, house dresses and millinery and Mrs. E. Kretschmer, house dresses and millinery and Mrs. F. A. Dede, candy.